-This will have a significant positive impact as the redeployment policy supports no compulsory redundancies thus ensuring that employees remain in employment at their substantive grade.
+This will have a significant positive impact as the Protection of Salary Policy complements the Scottish Government no compulsory redundancies thus ensuring that employees remain in employment at their substantive grade.

 J. Decision making

 Which of the following statements best describes the action that should be taken following the EqIA in relation to your proposal?